 - 4. The ethical behavior documentation form will be completed as follows: - i.
-A description of the Incident will be documented on the Student Professional Behavior Documentation Form.
+A description of the Incident will be documented on the Student

+Professional Behavior Documentation Form.
 The form will be completed as follows: - 1.
 The student name and ID number will be documented. - 2.
 Description of Violation: Faculty will complete the description of the violation.
 Pertinent information such as dates, times, places will be included.
 The faculty will also document the level of the violation. - 3.
 Documentation of Meeting: Faculty will meet with the student and document information about the meeting.
 Faculty will communicate the level of the violation with the student at that time. - a.
 More than one faculty may be present. - b.
-The program director/coordinator is not required to be present, but they must sign the form. - c.
+The campus coordinator for nursing program/s is not required to be present, but they must sign the form. - c.
 The student will be referred to counseling services and or other resources found at https://redfolder.psu.edu/. - 4.
 The faculty will meet after the meeting to review the meeting with the student and make a final determination about the outcome. - ii.
 Outcome: The outcome of the meeting will be documented.
 Brief comments will be placed in the appropriate area of form. - iii.
 Signatures: All faculty who are present at the meeting will sign the form. - iv.
 Student Comments: The student will be offered the opportunity to comment.
 The student will be asked to sign the form.
 In the event that the student refuses, faculty will write "refused" in the signature line. - E. Appeal: Students may appeal the violation.
 Steps are as follows: - 1.
 Within 10 business days of receiving the violation and documentation form, the student may appeal the decision.
-The letter must specify why the student believes this was not a violation. - 2.
-The student will send a letter via hard copy or email to the program coordinator.
+The letter must specify why the student believes this was not a violation.

-- 3. The program coordinator/director will review the student appeal letter and will consult with the Associate Dean. - 4.
-The program coordinator/director will provide a written response to the student within 5 business days of receiving the student's letter of appeal.
+- 2. The student will send a letter via hard copy or email to the campus coordinator for nursing program/s. - 3.
+The campus coordinator for nursing program/s will review the student appeal letter and will consult with the Associate Dean. - 4.
+The campus coordinator for nursing program/s will provide a written response to the student within 5 business days of receiving the student's letter of appeal.
 The letter will indicate whether the violation documentation will be upheld or purged from the student record.
 This decision is final.